mgschwan/VRWorkout/README.md

 Requirements:

 * Godot 3.2+  [download here](https://godotengine.org/)
-* Godot Oculus Mobile Plugin [install instructions here](https://github.com/GodotVR/godot_oculus_mobile)
+* Godot Oculus Mobile Plugin from the Asset Library
 * Oculus Quest Headset in Developer mode

-Please follow the instructions how to compile and install the [godot_oculus_mobile](https://github.com/GodotVR/godot_oculus_mobile) plugin before reporting problems getting the code to run on your Oculus Quest.

 Once everything is installed import the project.godot file from the godot_project folder to start editing the game.